HONEY, child, honey, child, whither are you going?

 Email Poem |

-Analysis and Comments on Village Song
+Comments, Analysis, and Meaning on Village Song

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Village Song here.